jldevelops/aa-dex/README.md

 To cancel an order, send `cancel` = 1 along with the id.

 ## Fees
 Each operation costs 2 KB.
-When AA is filled to 10 MB, it changes the fee to 0,2 KB until their balance falls to 50KB.
+When AA is filled to 100 KB, it changes the fee to 0,2 KB until their balance falls to 20KB.

 ## Limitations
 Multi signature units are not allowed.